cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 [1]  + terminated  ./dstate
 {% endhighlight %}

-`pause()` can be modified to suit.
+The goal here is to keep the child going for as long as we want to have our parent in D state. `pause()` here waits until a terminal signal is sent, and can be modified to suit whatever needs you happen to have.
 For example, if your test involves sending signals and so you want to ignore those, you can instead wait for the text "EXIT" on stdin:

 {% highlight c %}
 #include <signal.h>